pingcap/docs/tidb-cloud/serverless-export.md

 ### Azure Blob Storage

+To export data to Azure Blob Storage, you need to provide the following information:

+- uri: `azure://<account-name>.blob.core.windows.net/<container-name>/<file-path>`
-To export data to Azure Blob Storage, you need to provide a [shared access signature (SAS) token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for your Azure Blob Storage container.
+- access method: a [shared access signature (SAS) token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for your Azure Blob Storage container.
 Make sure the SAS token has the `Read` and `Write` permissions on the `Container` and `Object` resources.

 > **Note:**
 >